ecoruh/mjs-scripts/README.md

 # mjs-scripts

-Author: Ergun Çoruh
+Author: Ergun Çoruh, 2025

 ## Summary

-The scripts provided in this repository are meant to facilitate everyday tasks in homegrown projects, for example photography workflow automation.
+The scripts provided in this repository are meant to facilitate everyday tasks in homegrown projects, for example photography workflow automation, archiving, and so on.

 This repository is organised as [npm workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces) for efficient resource management of multiple scripts.